-In May 2019, SpaceX launched a constellation of networked satellites known as Starlink.
-The next group of satellites is set to launch this fall.
+SpaceX continues to launch their constellation of networked satellites known as Starlink.
+The next group of satellites is set to launch with Starlink 2.
 The goal of Starlink is to create a network that will help provide internet services to those who are not yet connected, and to provide reliable and affordable internet across the globe.

 - Sign up for email launch alerts so you know the moment tickets go on sale

 - Follow us on Twitter and Facebook for launch updates

 - Tips for how to prepare for launch viewing as a visitor

 - Learn more about SpaceX Falcon 9

 Availability of upcoming viewing opportunities is dependent upon the scheduled launch time and is subject to NASA and U.S. Air Force approval.
 Launch date, time, and viewing opportunities are subject to change.
 Launches can be affected by technical and mechanical issues as well as range operations and weather, either in advance or at the last minute.

 Image Credit: SpaceX

 Rocket Launch: January 6, 2020 9:19 PM | SpaceX Falcon 9 Starlink 2